JMCheng-SEU/I2RF-TFCKD-SE/README.md

-# I2RF-TFCKD-SE
+# I2SRF-TFCKD-SE
-This is the repository of the manuscript "I2RF-TFCKD: Intra-Inter Representation Fusion with Time-Frequency Calibration Knowledge Distillation for Speech Enhancement".
-We provide the code implementation of I2RF-TFCKD.
+This is the repository of the manuscript "Leveraging Local and Global Knowledge Integration with Time-Frequency Calibrated Distillation for Speech Enhancement".
+We provide the code implementation of I2SRF-TFCKD.